Crime in Haiti: Sexual violence

 Sexual violence in Haiti is a common phenomenon.
 Being raped is considered shameful in Haitian society, and victims may find themselves abandoned by loved ones or with reduced marriageability.
 Until 2005, rape was not legally considered a serious crime and a rapist could avoid jail by marrying his victim.
 Reporting a rape to police in Haiti is a difficult and convoluted process, a factor that contributes to underreporting and difficulty in obtaining accurate statistics about sexual violence.
 Few rapists face any punishment.

 A UN Security Council study in 2006 reported 35,000 sexual assaults against women and girls between 2004 and 2006.
-The UN reported in 2006 that half of the women living in the capital city Port au Prince's slums had been raped.
+The UN reported in 2006 that half of the women living in the capital city Port-au-Prince's slums had been raped.
 United Nations peacekeepers stationed in Haiti since 2004 have drawn widespread resentment after reports emerged of the soldiers raping Haitian civilians.

 The 2010 Haitian earthquake caused over a million Haitians to move to refugee camps where conditions are dangerous and poor.
-A study by a human rights group found that 14% of Haitian households reported having at least one member suffered sexual violence between the January 2010 earthquake and January 2012.
-In 2012, sexual assaults in Port au Prince were reported at a rate 20 times higher in the camps than elsewhere in Haiti.
+A study by a human rights group found that 14% of Haitian households reported having at least one member who suffered sexual violence between the January 2010 earthquake and January 2012.
+In 2012, sexual assaults in Port-au-Prince were reported at a rate 20 times higher in the camps than elsewhere in Haiti.

-A 2009 study reported that up to 225,000 Haitian children are forced to work as domestic servants, and are at grave risk of rape at the hands of their captors.
+A 2009 study reported that up to 225,000 Haitian children are forced to work as domestic servants and are at grave risk of rape at the hands of their captors.
 The children, known as restaveks, are traded into other households by their families, exchanging the children's labor for upbringing.
 Two thirds of restaveks are female, and most of them come from very poor families and are given to better-off ones.
 Restaveks who are young and female are particularly likely to be victimized sexually.
-Female restaveks are sometimes referred to as "la pou sa" which translates to "there for that"—'that' being the sexual pleasure of the males of the family with whom they are staying.
+Female restaveks are sometimes referred to as "la pou sa" which translates as "there for that," where "that" refers to the sexual pleasure of the males of the family with whom they are staying.

 Corruption

 Corruption is a severe and widespread problem in all levels of government in Haiti.
 Although there has been some progress since 2008, when Haiti was rated the world's fourth most corrupt country, there remains much room for improvement.

-Corruption has always been "endemic" in Haiti, but "became widespread that it bankrupted state finances" under the rule of Jean-Claude Duvalier ("Baby Doc").
+Corruption was always "endemic" in Haiti, but became so "widespread that it bankrupted state finances" under the rule of Jean-Claude Duvalier ("Baby Doc").
 Under Duvalier's regime (1971–1986), Haiti's transportation network was plundered, and regime elites frequently "raided the accounts of state monopolies" such as the Régie du Tabac (Tobacco Administration) while failing to pay taxes.

-Economist Leslie Delatour described Haiti's economy as one in near-shambles Legal experts have cited a lack of judicial integrity in the country.
+Economist Leslie Delatour described Haiti's economy as one in near-shambles.
+Legal experts have cited a lack of judicial integrity in the country.
 Two experts in public administration, Derick Brinkerhoff and Carmen Halpern, said that government corruption is ingrained in Haitian politics.